Peep show: Nevada

 In Las Vegas in the early 1990s, city authorities began to move peep shows and other sexually oriented businesses away from the city centre.
 The last peep show in Las Vegas closed in 2019.

 New York

 Times Square in New York was famous for its peep shows up until the 1990s.
 Female performers would stand undressed on a small semicircular or circular stage surrounded by individual booths.
 By inserting a token into a machine, a patron could open the opaque partitions separating them from the stage.
-He could then choose a performer and, for the payment of a small tip, summon her and fondle her sexually or ask her to perform sex acts on him.
+They could then choose a performer and, for the payment of a small tip, summon her and fondle her sexually or ask her to perform sex acts on them.
 After taking office as mayor in 1994, Rudy Giuliani waged a legal battle to shut down the Times Square peep shows.
 Following a major legal decision in Giuliani's favor in 1998, the peep shows mostly closed.